|Location:||University Centre at Blackburn College|

 - How will I be assessed?

 You will be assessed throughout your course and will get ongoing feedback.
 Once or twice within each module you will then complete work, often at the end of the module, that is then graded.
-Examples of these assessments are: Essays, Seminars, Examinations, Portfolios, Dissertations, Reports, Individual presentation, Projects and mini-dissertations, Recap, Peer, Assessment, Group assessment, Web Based Concept Maps and Professional Discussions.
+Examples of these assessments are: Essays, Seminars, Examinations, Portfolios, Dissertations, Reports, Individual presentation, Projects and mini-dissertations, Recap, Peer Assessment, Group assessment, Web Based Concept Maps, Professional Discussions, Case study assessments, Policy critiques, Collaborative tasks and Proposals.

 Feedback is intended to help you learn and you are encouraged to discuss it with your module tutor.